Research and reports

 Bitrix advertises itself as a 'collaboration suite'.
 It’s made up of a series of individual but interlocking tools to help with tasks such as project management or CRM – plus, of course, HR.
 It includes all of the core functions you’d expect, plus some nice extras, including employee satisfaction tracking.
 It’s free for up to 12 users.
 Read more.

 Unlike Bitrix24, IceHRM is dedicated solely to HR functions.
 It includes an advanced, automated leave management system, systems for making recruitment and onboarding easier, and even training delivery.
-The platform is free for up to five users.
-It’s worth noting, though, that IceHRM is an American company.
-They offer support for UK businesses, but some functions such as payroll may not be supported outside the States.
+The IceHRM 'Lite' version is free, but it doesn't feature as many services as its paid-for 'Cloud' version.
+It’s also worth noting that IceHRM is an American company.
+They offer support for UK businesses, but you might have to check how some functions (like payroll) operate outside the States.
 Read more.